 The number of people who get sick with the flu, require hospitalization, or ultimately die from the virus changes annually depending on several factors, including which strain of the virus is dominant and the strength of that year's vaccine.
-But the Centers for Disease Control and Prevention (CDC) estimates that between 12,000 and 56,000 flu-related deaths occur each year.
+But the CDC estimates that between 12,000 and 56,000 flu-related deaths occur each year.

 That's still a relatively small number, considering that the number of flu cases in a given year can clock in at up to 60.8 million, according to the CDC.
 “In some of these pandemics, millions of people get infected, so death is relatively uncommon,” Dr. Salber says.